dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/running_full_node.md

   stystemctl start dydxprotocold
   ```
 - To start your node with Cosmovisor, include the flag `--non-validating-full-node=true`.
 Cosmovisor may prompt you to configure additional variables in your environment or include them in your command.
   > The flag `--non-validating-full-node` is required.
-It disables the pricing daemon intended for validator nodes and enables additional logic for reading data.
+It disables the functionality intended for validator nodes and enables additional logic for reading data.
   ```bash
   cosmovisor run start --non-validating-full-node=true
   ```
 - To start your node directly with the `dydxprotocold` binary, include the flag `--non-validating-full-node=true`. `dydxprotocold` may prompt you to configure additional variables in your environment or include them in your command.
   > The flag `--non-validating-full-node` is required.
-It disables the pricing daemon intended for validator nodes and enables additional logic for reading data.
+It disables the functionality intended for validator nodes and enables additional logic for reading data.
   ```bash
   dydxprotocold run start --non-validating-full-node=true
   ```